What Are Wheel Chocks?

 -

-Power Rubber products are known for their high durability and resistance to mechanical damage, heavy loads, weather conditions, oils, and moisture.
-They require no maintenance or painting.
-Easy to use and store, they effectively prevent vehicle movement indoors, such as in garages.
-The grooved surface provides enhanced grip.
+Power Rubber products are characterized by high durability and resistance to mechanical damage, loads, adverse weather conditions, oils, and moisture.
+They do not require maintenance or painting.
+They are easy to use and store.
+They effectively protect against uncontrolled movement of the car in enclosed spaces (e.g., in the garage).
+What's more, the grooved surface provides better grip for the chocks.

 -